JoinMarket-Org/joinmarket-clientserver/README.md

 ### Joinmarket-Qt

 Provides single join and multi-join/tumbler functionality (i.e. "Taker") only, in a GUI.
-NOTE: This is currently **only available for Python3**, not Python2 (due to bugs in the PySide2 Python2 implementation).
-It's possible but unlikely that the Python2 version will be fixed, but in any case Python2 will be deprecated at some point.

 If binaries are built, they will be gpg signed and announced on the Releases page.